What movies are covered under my license?

 We are a Sunday school or child care center; do we qualify for a “face to face” teaching exemption?

-No. The educational exemption is narrowly defined and applies to full-time, non-profit academic institutions.
+No. The educational exemption is narrowly defined and applies to full-time, non-profit academic institutions only.

 We rent our facility to other groups.
-Who is liable for copyright infringement?
+Can we be liable for copyright infringement?